-The wellbeing team are 2017 Victorian Education Excellence Awards (VEEA) Finalists for their Lift Off program.
+The wellbeing team were 2017 Victorian Education Excellence Award (VEEA) winners for their Lift Off program.
 The VEEA are about recognising the inspirational teachers, principals and education support staff that improve schools and support children and young people to develop the skills, courage and curiosity they need to succeed in life.

 The following agencies can be useful for parents or students who require assistance in times of need.

 - Kids Helpline – a free, 24/7 confidential counselling hotline for children aged 5-25.
 Phone 1800 551 800 or visit kidshelpline.com.au.

 - Lifeline – a 24 hour phone support service.
 Phone 13 11 14 or visit lifeline.org.au.

 - Psychiatric Triage Team (Monash Health) - A 24 hour service providing support and assistance to people experiencing mental illess.
 Phone: 1300 369 012